vineetdcunha/Machine_Learning/README.md

 Multiple_linear_regression - Experiment with multiple linear regression models to make predictions with numerical data.
 Exploring more systematic methods for feature selection and for optimizing model parameters (model selection).

 Automatic_document_clustering - Using Pandas and other modules from scikit-learn for preprocessing or evaluation.
 Perform clustering on the documents and comparing the clusters to the actual categories.

+Item_based_Recommendation - Using both standard item-based collaborative filtering (based on the rating prediction function "standEst") and the SVD-based version of the item-based CF (using "svdEst" as the prediction engine) to generate these recommendations for the users.

+PCA_and_Clustering - PCA to reduce dimensionality and noise in the data.
+Comapring the results of clustering the data with and without PCA.